icecream126/icecream126.github.io/_pages/blog.md

 ##### 3. Dependence on discretization quality
 The accuracy of structure generation depends on the quality of the torsion token discretization.
 The paper does not provide a sensitivity analysis for the number of clusters or the effect of imperfect clustering on final structure quality.

-##### 4. Limited handling of side chains
+##### 4. Incomplete evaluation of pretrained ESM3
-The focus of the model is on the backbone structure.
-While this is a reasonable simplification, full protein modeling often requires accurate prediction of side chains.
-The paper does not address how the model might be extended or integrated with existing tools for complete atomic structure generation.
+While ESM3 is used as a tokenizer, its generation capabilities (e.g., iterative decoding) are not fully explored.
+Only Gibbs sampling is tested, and no direct comparison is made with ESM3’s native generation setup, which weakens the claim of outperforming prior SOTA.

 #### <a id="comments-2"></a>Comments
-This paper introduces a novel and well-designed approach to protein structure generation.
-It makes an important contribution by treating torsion angle prediction as a language modeling task, enabling fast and interpretable structure generation.
-The use of nonautoregressive transformers and masked language modeling results in an efficient and scalable architecture.
+This paper presents a well-designed and promising approach to protein structure modeling by formulating torsion angle prediction as a language modeling problem.
+The use of discrete structure tokens enables fast, interpretable, and chemically valid generation, and the nonautoregressive architecture provides practical advantages in terms of inference speed.
+Despite the paper have some issues mentioned in the weaknesses part, it makes an important contribution to the growing literature on structural protein language modeling.

-The method is biologically grounded, computationally practical, and shows promising empirical performance.
-While the paper could benefit from broader comparisons and further diversity analysis, these limitations do not detract from its core contributions.

-The structure language model presents a useful new direction in protein modeling and has strong potential for future work in protein design, structure refinement, and generative biology.

 ## References